The most recent image of College Alfajiri

 Let’s get this out of the way: most private universities are businesses.
 Their primary goal is not your education, it’s revenue.
 This is true of African, European and American universities.

-For public universities, it depends on the country.
-Public universities often reflect their host nation’s leadership; if a country is struggling, its public universities will likely be as well.
-Many of the problems we have in Congo today are because our public universities were unable to produce good leaders, or the reverse: our leaders are not able to make our universities better.
+As for public universities, it depends on the country.
+Public universities often reflect their host nation’s leadership.
+If a country is struggling, its public universities will likely be as well.
+Many of the problems we have in Congo today are because our public universities were unable to produce good leaders or the reverse: our leaders are not able to make our universities better.

-Another harsh reality is that each country prioritises its local students for admission to their best universities over foreign students.
+Another harsh reality is that each country prioritizes local students over foreign ones for admission to their best universities.
 If you want to study abroad, your best option would be a private university, but I have already mentioned the harsh reality regarding them: they are money-making machines, and their primary goal is not to provide education.
-In some countries, international students pay three times the money local students pays.
+In some countries, international students pay three times as much money as local students.

 That doesn’t mean they’re useless.
 It means you have to be intentional.
 The students who thrive are not necessarily the ones who went to the best universities, they’re the ones who were curious, disciplined, and spent their time learning rather than scrolling on TikTok and Snapchat.
 The university shapes you, but it doesn’t define you.